ocaml/ocamlbuild/manual/manual.md

     % ocamlbuild myprog.native

-Let's look at the result of the first command:
+Let's look at the organization of your source directory after this compilation command:

     _build/
     mod1.ml